Secure your adventure on the Inca Trail 2026 with Salkantay Trekking. Book today and choose the perfect date for you. Don’t miss this opportunity!

 Neck Gaiter or Balaclava

-If you feel the cold a lot, we recommend a neckband or balaclava that can keep your neck and face warm.
+If you tend to feel very cold, we recommend a neckband or balaclava that can keep your neck and face warm.

 Buffs are super adaptable and can be worn as headbands, beanies, neck gaiters, and wristbands, as shown in the image.